-'''

-import aio_pika

-async def main():

-connection = await aio_pika.connect()
+async def main(): connection = await aio_pika.connect()

-async with connection:

-channel = await connection.channel()

-queue = await channel.declare_queue('test')

 async with queue.iterator() as q:

 async for message in q:

 print(message.body)

 '''

-When your program runs with run forever the iterator will be closed in background.
+When your program runs with run_forever the iterator will be closed in background.
 In this case the context processor for iterator might be skipped and the queue might be used in the "async for" expression directly.